ApurbaKumarMajumder/Backend_Development/README.md

     If we use it outside a function, no matter if it is enclosed in a block or not, it will give the variable global scope.

+## 2. let

+    Whenever we initialise a variable with let, it always gets the scope of enclosing Block.

+    let will not let you do redeclarations.